 What are the aims of this leaflet?

-This leaflet has been written to help you understand what fatigue is and why it happens in people affected by psoriatic conditions.
+This leaflet has been written to help you understand what fatigue is and why it happens in people with psoriatic disease.
 We will also address myths and misconceptions and generally how to cope and manage the symptoms.